DevOfKia/DevOfKia/README.md

 ### fun facts

-⚾ &nbsp;baseball is the most mathematical sport and i will die on this hill
+ &nbsp;Baseball is the most mathematical sport and i will die on this hill

-🤖 &nbsp;i think AI might already be sentient — which makes coding feel a little different
+ &nbsp;I think AI might already be sentient — which makes coding feel a little different

-🎮 &nbsp;game dev was my first language, Python is my second
+ &nbsp;game dev was my first language, Python is my second

 </div>